alioguzhan/react-typescript-library/CONTRIBUTING.md

-Hey there,
+Hi dear contributor,

-Any kind of contribution are welcome.
-First create an issue that addresses the problem / feature.
+Any kind of contribution is welcome.
+First, create an issue that addresses the problem/feature.

 Then, go and create a Pull Request implements/fixes that issue.

-Do not forget the reference the issue, please.
+Do not forget to reference the issue, please.

 Thanks